styler00dollar/YOLO-anime-hands/README.md

-# YOLOv8-anime-hands
+# YOLO-anime-hands
+Example with YOLOv8x:
 ![yolo](https://github.com/styler00dollar/YOLOv8-anime-hands/assets/51405565/c0c820d2-24d8-4d4a-b452-ad8e20811275)

 I used [gwerns hand dataset](https://gwern.net/crop) and trained YOLOv8 with [ultralytics/ultralytics](https://github.com/ultralytics/ultralytics).
-I modified the code to use Prodigy with 1 and applied batch 30.
-Afterwards I finetuned with a self-made custom dataset due to various reasons.
-The precision of annotations in gwerns dataset seems to be not that good and that is visible in the detection bounding box.
+I finetuned with a self-made custom dataset due to various reasons.
 A model that is trained with that data struggles with gloves, handshakes and more complex hands.
-Due to that, I created a dataset with 924 images that contains humanly drawn and diffusion images to make detections more accurate and more robust.
 I also tried to train nano and medium sized yolo, but that resulted in models with severe accuracy problems.

 There is also [adetailer](https://huggingface.co/Bingsu/adetailer) which has multiple models for this task, but these models usually have low conficence detections in drawn images which are sometimes below 50% and are prone to misdetection.